 Accommodation in Embleton - Hotels, B&B's and Self-Catering

 The Sportsman Inn, the Blue Bell Inn and the Dunstanburgh Castle Hotel all offer accommodation in the Village.
 Camping and Caravan Sites nearby include Dunstan Hill and Proctor's Stead.
-For a self-catering holiday there is the beautiful Mansard Cottage, a detached Cottage sleeping up to five people overlooking open countryside.

 Without a doubt the main attraction for Embleton is the stunning beach, also known as Embleton Bay.
 The Good Beach Guide describes the bay "The sandy beach is situated in a sheltered bay with rock pools and rocky outcrops.
 It is popular for water sports and with bird watchers." and recommends it for the highest UK standard of bathing water quality.
 The bay lies approximately half a mile from the Village and can be accessed on foot along a country lane towards the Dunstanburgh Castle Golf Club.
 All this adds up to Embleton Bay being one of the cleanest, most unpopulated and safest beaches in the UK.
 At low tide the beach is incredibly wide and reveals a number of rock pools that are perfect for the kids to explore and admire the sea life.